Find flights

 • What are the most popular destinations in China?

-The next most popular destinations are Beijing (28%) and Guangzhou (5%).
-Searches for flights to Xiamen (2%), to Shenyang (1%) and to Fuzhou (1%) are also popular.
+Based on KAYAK flight searches, the most popular destination is Shanghai (54% of total searches to China).
+The next most popular destinations are Beijing (21%) and Guangzhou (6%).
+Searches for flights to Shenyang (2%), to Xiamen (1%) and to Chongqing (1%) are also popular.

 • How does KAYAK’s flight Price Forecast tool help me choose the right time to buy?